 Best neighborhood for nightlife

-Colorful, offbeat, and graffiti-covered Malasaña was once the beating heart of Madrid’s counterculture and artistic movement in the 1980s at the end of the Franco dictatorship.
-That rebellious energy lingers on to this day in Malasaña's labyrinthine streets, which by day are dotted with funky cafes, restaurants and vintage shops.
-By night, its myriad bars and clubs open their doors, spin vinyl and transform Malasaña into a big street party that usually lasts until the early morning hours.
-A good place where you can soak up the sun and mix with friendly locals in outdoor terraces is the Plaza Dos de Mayo, Malasaña's central square, which commemorates the uprising of the people of Madrid against Napoleon’s occupying forces.
+Colorful, offbeat and graffiti-covered Malasaña was the beating heart of Madrid’s counterculture and artistic movement in the 1980s, after the end of the Franco dictatorship.
+That rebellious energy lingers on today in Malasaña's labyrinthine streets, which are dotted with whimsical cafes, restaurants and vintage shops.
+At night its myriad bars and clubs open their doors, spin vinyl and transform Malasaña into one big street party that usually lasts until the early hours.
+To soak up the sun and mix with friendly locals, head to the outdoor terraces of the Plaza Dos de Mayo, Malasaña's central square, which commemorates the uprising of the people of Madrid against Napoleon’s occupying forces in 1808.

 Best neighborhood for LGBTQI+ visitors

 Out-and-proud Chueca is Madrid’s rainbow flag-draped neighborhood that never sleeps.
-This is the central playground of the city’s world-famous Día del Orgullo de Gays, the gay pride festival that kicks off the summer season every year.
-LGBTQI-friendly accommodations and stylish boutique hotels abound in this area, such as the kitschy Room Mate Oscar, known for its rooftop terrace that offers panoramic views of Madrid.
-At any time of the day, Plaza de Chueca is a great place to lounge and people watch in its many outdoor terraces and cafes.
+This is the main playground of the city’s famous Día del Orgullo de Gays, Lesbianas y Transexuales, the Pride festival that kicks off the summer season every year.
+LGBTIQ-friendly accommodations and stylish boutique hotels abound, such as the kitschy Room Mate Oscar, known for its rooftop terrace that offers panoramic views of Madrid.
+At any time of day, Plaza de Chueca is a great place to lounge and people-watch in its many outdoor terraces and cafes.

 Tourists visit the Centro de Arte Reina Sofía art museum in Madrid